BrendaEgeland/rwrsr_demo/README.md

 * `rails s`
 * `./bin/webpack-dev-server`

-Could eventually make this one command using foreman (see https://github.com/rails/webpacker#webpack-dev-server).
+This will be changed to `heroku local` once Heroku and the Procfile are set up.

 ## Development history

 ### Initial install:
-`rails new demo --webpack=react -T`
+`rails new rwrsr_demo --webpack=react -T`

 -T flag prevents TestUnit from being installed, because we'll switch to Rspec in just a bit.